Together we grow in faith – through worship, formation, mission, and fellowship – for the sake of the world.

 Sunday School News

-While the morning livestream continues as our primary gathering, we gather at the Memorial Cross on the east side of our building with young people, families, and sponsors to bear witness to God’s work in and through their lives, and promise ourselves to them.
-Seating equipment is suggested, registration is required, masks are encouraged, and social distancing precautions are mandatory.
-Register here: https://clcvalpo.churchcenter.com/registrations/events/514561
+While the Sunday Morning Livestream continues to be our primary gathering, we will gather for Holy Communion at the Memorial Cross on the east side of our building.
+Seating equipment is suggested, registration is required, masks are encouraged, and physical distancing precautions are mandatory.
+Please note that in case of inclement weather we will cancel the service.
+Register here: https://clcvalpo.churchcenter.com/registrations/events/567300

 Lectors and Greeters